liu-shuang/ls-curry/README.md

 - When calling the curried function, remember the first empty bracket tell the module that currying is finished;
 - Then, you can apply the rest parameters in the following bracket;

-Note: You may be astonished at that brackets.
+Note: You may be astonished at those brackets.
 I can't look for the solution that satisfies no parameter limit and the currying function in the meantime.
 If you know, please tell me.

 ## How to use the function `uncurrying`?
 The source code of `uncurrying` is this: